 Sisterhood & Social Events

 Recruitment is the perfect place to have your questions answered.
 Ask about what your financial responsibility would be.
 You can also ask about financial assistance a sorority provides.
 While you will be required to meet the financial obligations, sororities often allow members to set up a payment plan that works best for them.
 Sorority chapters should provide answers toward the cost of sorority membership during recruitment.
-Typically, the first semester as a sorority member will be more expensive than any other because you will be asked to pay new member and initiation fees and purchase a badge.
+Typically, the first semester as a sorority member will be more expensive than any other because you will be asked to pay new member and initiation fees as well as purchase a membership badge.

 While you will be required to meet the financial obligations, sororities often allow members to set up a payment plan that works best for them.